ShivamJha2436/JavascriptQuestions/JavaScript Questions 5b6ca1fbbafe4341bce0a3314a73db2d.md

 # **20. What’s the difference between let and var?**

 Both let and var are used for variable and method declarations in JavaScript.
 So there isn’t much of a difference between these two besides that while var keyword is scoped by function, the let keyword is scoped by a block.

+# **22. What are Promises in JS ?
+Promises in JavaScript are a mechanism for handling asynchronous operations.
+They provide a way to work with asynchronous code in a more organized and readable manner, making it easier to manage and coordinate multiple asynchronous tasks.